 Clinical research is one of the most complex, yet rewarding missions of Johns Hopkins Medicine.
 From July 2017 to June 2018, over 600 research teams across Johns Hopkins Medicine, from our academic sites to our community-based sites, have contributed in many ways to our understanding of what treatments work best for patients.

-We have created this integrated set of annual reports, from the programs that support clinical research, to let research teams know how we can work together.
 Please review to determine if you are using all of the resources and expertise that is available.

 Clinical trial activity continues to increase at Johns Hopkins with impressive growth in the last year.

 Active Clinical Trials Consented Patients

 We are particularly pleased that the number of research participants who just enrolled in the clinical trials has also increased.
 Comparing 2017Q2 to 2018Q2 there was a 16% increase in the number of research participants who had recently consented to join a clinical trial.

 Even with this growth, our measures of research participant satisfaction are particularly gratifying.
 For the past three years, every 6 months we send out surveys to 500 randomly selected individuals who have recently participated in a clinical trial as classified in CRMS.
 The survey was designed in partnership with our ICTR Community Research Advisory Council.
 The results are posted on the ICTR website for the public to review (https://ictr.johnshopkins.edu/research-participant-surveys).
 Highlights of these results include:

 - 75% of research participants rate their overall experience as a 9 or 10 on a ten point scale